cronkitedata/cronkite-docs/docs/excel/xlguides/xl-refresher.md

 ### Locking in headings

-As your spreadsheet grows vertically with more rows, you'll want to be able to see the title all the time.
-When it grows vertically with more columns, you'll probably want to see what row you're looking at by name whenever you can.
+As your spreadsheet grows vertically with more rows, you'll want to be able to see the top all the time.
+When it grows horizontally with more columns, you'll probably want to see columns in the left, such as names.
 This is called "Freezing Panes" -- you freeze part of the page so it stays in place when you move around.

 Select the corner that you want frozen.
 For example, if you want the first three columns frozen (A:C) and the first row frozen (1), then select the cell in D2.
 This is the first cell that will move, and everything to the left of it and above it will stay on the screen.